AndrewDarwin/andrewdarwinmsproject2/README.md

 ### Contact

 Contact contains a contact form, which requests the user’s name and email, and a box to leave a message.
 The bottom of the form contains a Submit button.
 When the user submits their details, there’s a message that displays 'Thank you for your message, you will receive a reply soon.'
+If any information is missing, I have written code that handles empty or invalid input data.
+For example, if a particular field is missing, a pop up message on screen appears 'please fill in this field'.

 ### Features to consider implementing in the future